SpeysideHEP/spey/README.md

   the statistical model on the background and checking :math:`\pm1\sigma` and :math:`\pm2\sigma` fluctuations.

 * ``spey.ExpectationType.apriori``: Indicates that the observation has never taken place and the theoretical SM computation is the absolute truth.
-Thus it replaces observed values in the statistical model with the background values and computes the log-probability accordingly.
+Thus, it replaces observed values in the statistical model with the background values and computes the log probability accordingly.
 Similar to ``spey.ExpectationType.aposteriori`` exclusion limit computation will return expected limits.

-To compute the observed exclusion limit for the above example one can type
+To compute the observed exclusion limit for the above example, one can type

 ```python
 for expectation in spey.ExpectationType: